pmtpro/chevereto-3-docs/manual/troubleshooting/debug.md

 # Debug

 Debug enables to dump information about errors that may be affecting the software functionality.
-If Chevereto isn't working properly you must start debugging it.
+If Chevereto-Free isn't working properly you must start debugging it.

 ## Configuring debug